When you're not into the royal family...

 Where to stay

-We stay at The Nadler, an affordable option in an otherwise expensive city.
-There are three locations throughout the city: near Buckingham Palace, Soho and South Kensington.
-We stay at South Kensington, which is just around the corner from various supermarkets where we pick up yummy, cheap heat-and-eat meals and heat them up in the microwave in our room.
+The Nadler in Kensington is an affordable option in an otherwise expensive city.
+It's just around the corner from various supermarkets where we pick up yummy, cheap heat-and-eat meals and heat them up in the microwave in our room.
 It's also really close to the Tube (Earl's Court) and walking distance to the Natural History Museum and Kensington Gardens.
-The rooms aren't huge but they are well-equipped, super-clean and comfortable, with good bathrooms and wifi.
+The rooms are small but they are well-equipped, super-clean and comfortable, with good bathrooms and free wifi.

-Contributors: Ann-Marie Nansett, Teresa Amey, Kevin Greaney, Michael Nansett, Bridget Young
+Contributors: Ann-Marie Nansett, Teresa Amey, Bridget Young, Michael Nansett, Kevin Greaney